Wildflower & BNG Seeding Contractors UK

 Frequently Asked Wildflower & BNG Seeding Questions

-Wildflowers are naturally outcompeted by aggressive grasses, nettles, and other vigorous weeds on fertile soils.
-Successful establishment depends on creating a clean, low-fertility seedbed with minimal weed pressure before any seed goes down.
-This may involve stripping topsoil back to subsoil, multiple rounds of cultivation and herbicide treatment to exhaust the existing weed seed bank, and creating a fine, open tilth.
-Skipping or rushing this stage is the single most common reason wildflower schemes fail.
+Wildflowers are outcompeted by aggressive grasses, docks, thistles and nettles on fertile soils.
+Successful establishment depends on a low-fertility, weed-suppressed seedbed.
+This usually means stale seedbed preparation, multiple cultivations to exhaust the weed seed bank, and on some sites reducing topsoil depth or working onto subsoil.
+Skipping this stage is the single most common reason wildflower schemes fail.

-Expect visible germination within two to four weeks during growing season, with a recognisable wildflower sward developing over the first full growing season.
-However, a genuinely species-rich meadow develops over several years as perennial species mature and the community diversifies.
-First-year results often include annual "nurse" species that provide quick colour and ground cover while the slower perennials build root systems.
-Managing expectations is important — the best wildflower meadows are built over time, not overnight.
+Under optimal UK growing conditions, visible germination typically occurs within two to four weeks.
+A recognisable wildflower sward usually develops across the first full growing season.
+A genuinely species-rich meadow matures over three to five years as perennial species establish and the community diversifies.
+First-year annual nurse species such as cornflower and corn marigold provide colour while slower perennials build root systems.

 Yes.
 CDTS North & West is based in Cheshire and operates nationwide.
-We work with Tier 1 contractors, house builders, local authorities, and environmental consultancies on projects across England, Wales, and Scotland.
+We deliver wildflower and BNG seeding for Tier 1 contractors, house builders, local authorities, environmental consultancies and habitat bank operators across England, Wales and Scotland.

 Discuss Your Project